MehwishI/tinyapp/README.md

 TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (à la bit.ly).
 It allows new users to register and login.
-It lets users to add a new url and save its shortened version It displays a list of urls saved by a user.
+It lets users to add a new url and save its shortened version.
+It displays a list of urls saved by a user.

 ## Final Product